Table of Contents

 How Do I Know If My Surface Is Still Adequately Sealed?

-Please carry out the following water test; place a tablespoon of water on the treated surface for 20 minutes, blot up the water with a tissue, pressing hard to soak up any water in the texture of the surface.
+Please carry out the following water test; place a tablespoon of water on the treated surface for 20 minutes, then blot up the water with a tissue, pressing hard to soak up any water in the texture of the surface.
 If the water is absorbed or leaves a dark mark the surface needs more sealing.

 Since it takes just a few minutes and no special materials to complete a water test, this is an easy test to do every few months.

 We recommend that you decide whether to seal your countertops based on what your countertops need, rather than on an arbitrary calendar.
 Some counters don’t need any sealant, and this is normal.

 Quartz, which is a crushed rock combined with resin, never needs sealant.
 Some granite counters are so dense that they don’t need it, either.
 Using sealant on these counters will actually give the stone a hazy or stained appearance unless wiped off properly.

-Properly Sealing Granite, Marble, & Natural Stone Countertops
+Properly Sealing Granite, Marble, and Natural Stone Countertops

 - A cleaner designed for natural stone